fakhrullah/moscdotmy/content/workshop-3-openflow-patch-panel-and-network-tester-deployment-in-sdn-based-open-source-environment.md

 tags: [Speakers]
 ---

-<div style="text-align: justify;">Workshop 3 : Openflow Patch Panel and Network Tester Deployment in SDN Based Open Source Environment</div>
+Workshop 3 : Openflow Patch Panel and Network Tester Deployment in SDN Based Open Source Environment

-<div style="text-align: justify;">A session at Malaysia Open Source Conference 2017 (MOSCMY 2017)</div>
+A session at Malaysia Open Source Conference 2017 (MOSCMY 2017)

-<div style="text-align: justify;">Thursday 18th May, 2017 2:00pm to 4:00pm (SMT)</div>
+Thursday 18th May, 2017 2:00pm to 4:00pm (SMT)

-<div style="text-align: justify;">This workshop shall demonstrate how SDN is utilised to deploy the openflow patch panel as well as the testing of the network.
-The development of this tool has been made entirely using open source software.</div>
+This workshop shall demonstrate how SDN is utilised to deploy the openflow patch panel as well as the testing of the network.
+The development of this tool has been made entirely using open source software.

-<div style="text-align: justify;">Speaker</div>
+Speaker

-<div style="text-align: justify;">Fuead Ali, Megat Norulazmi</div>
+Fuead Ali, Megat Norulazmi